Make music videos and grow your audience

 - Include the word “cover” in video titles of cover songs so viewers understand you've made a cover.

 - Know your rights and responsibilities when it comes to the original Artist.
 Review YouTube’s copyright policies.

-- View your Traffic sources report, and click “YouTube search” to see if viewers are finding you by searching for Artists and songs that you’ve covered.
+- View your traffic sources in YouTube Analytics, and click “YouTube search” to see if viewers are finding you by searching for Artists and songs that you’ve covered.